The pathway to your recovery can vary depending on your general health.

-Depending on the cause of your amputation, other people involved in your care may include:
+Depending on the cause of your amputation, other people may be involved in your care.

-Dietitian: assists with an individual’s nutrition based upon their medical condition and needs.
+Dietitian: assists with an individual’s nutrition requirements and planning based upon their medical condition and needs.

 Exercise physiologist: specialises in exercise and movement for the prevention and management of chronic diseases and injuries.